pages-cms/website/src/docs/configuration.md

 media: files/media
 ```

-Now, if the content for this website was in a `src/` subfolder, it would look like this:
+Now, if the content for this website was in a `src/` subfolder, it could look like this:

 ```yaml
 media: